NvChad/nvchad.github.io/docs/config/Walkthrough.md

 ```

 - The file names in the tree with (i) are meant to be ignored , i.e the user doesnt need to look at them.
 I assume you have basic lua knowledge The lua code in those files might fret you or look very complex / scare you from NvChad xD.
-If you're not familiar with lua's syntax then please check [our basic lua guide](getting-started/learn-lua).
-Don't worry you just need to skim through it.

 ## Walkthrough